irnb/board/Readme.md

 ## Contributing 🤝

 While this is a personal research repository, insights and suggestions are always welcome.
-If you have any ideas or resources that could contribute to my study, please feel free to open an issue or submit a pull request.
+If you have any ideas or resources that could contribute to my study, please feel free to open an issue or discussion.

 ## Contact 📬

-For any inquiries or collaboration proposals, please reach out via [your preferred contact method].
+For any inquiries or collaboration proposals, please reach out via [Hamid AT europe DOT com ].